system76/docs/_articles/live-disk.md

 [Using Windows](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) | [Using Windows](http://www.ubuntu.com/download/desktop/burn-a-dvd-on-windows)
 [Using Mac OS X](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx) | [Using Mac OS X](http://www.ubuntu.com/download/desktop/burn-a-dvd-on-mac-osx)

-### Advanced: Using **dd** to create a live USB
+### Advanced: Using ``dd`` to create a live USB

-If you have a Linux (or macOS) system available, you can create a live USB using a command line tool called `dd`. **Please note, this is an advanced method. `dd` is a simple and powerful tool which can overwrite any drive, destination, or file.
+If you have a Linux system available, you can create a live USB using a command line tool called `dd`. **Please note, this is an advanced method. `dd` is a simple and powerful tool which can overwrite any drive, destination, or file.
 Use with caution!**

 Warnings aside, `dd` is safe and highly effective when used properly.
 Be sure to confirm your destination file `of=` before running the command.
 A screenshot is provided below the instructions for reference.

 1. Insert the USB drive
-2. Run `lsblk` to get a listing of all block-level devices and their mountpoints (`mount` is also useful)
+2. Run `lsblk` or `mount` to get a listing of all block-level devices and their mountpoints
 3. Unmount the USB with `umount /dev/[path-to-usb-drive]`
 4. Write out your `dd` command. **The following assumes the ISO is in the ~/Downloads folder and is being writing to /dev/sdf -- substitute the correct paths for your system!**

 ```
 sudo dd if=~/Downloads/ubuntu-17.04-desktop-amd64.iso of=/dev/sdf
 ```
-5. **Confirm the output file path `of=` is correct** -- open a new terminal if needed!
+**Confirm the output file path `of=` is correct** -- open a new terminal if needed!

-6. If everything looks good, press <kbd>Enter</kbd> to write the ISO to disk.
+* If everything looks good, press <kbd>Enter</kbd> to write the ISO to disk.

 Since `dd` is writing to a device at the block level, it requires elevated permissions via `sudo`.
 You will be prompted for your password.

-7. The ISO is a large file, and it takes several minutes to write.
+The ISO is a large file, and it takes several minutes to write.
 The system might not look like it's doing anything.
 Be patient!
-8. Once complete, `dd` will print a final count of blocks in/out.
+Once complete, `dd` will print a final count of blocks in/out.

 If your `dd` completes immediately, it was likely written to a file instead of to your USB drive.
 Confirm the `of=` destination is correct (it should be a block-level device, like /dev/sdf) and try again.